Accessibility and Open Educational Resources

 Editorial oversight is a hallmark of savvy and responsible publishing, especially for content designed for postsecondary instruction.
 Authors who consciously design materials for the widest possible audience, including students with disabilities, are addressing variability from the outset and are more likely to monitor the orientation of their content for its balance.

 Some states, such as Washington, Kansas, Utah, and California, which have actively moved to incorporate open resources as key instructional materials, have established editorial criteria and a review process for OER selection.

 Efficacy-Based ResearchEfficacy-based research refers to the extent to which materials have been proven to be effective in helping students to meet instructional goals.

-Since there is little if any reported efficacy research information associated with specific OERs, the best approach to assuring that resources are felt to be effective and useful is to ask colleagues or students for their impressions.
-Additionally, some online resources for collecting user impressions of OER effectiveness exist, but these often provide strategies for evaluating OERs rather than the evaluations themselves.
+There is little reported efficacy research information associated with specific OERs, the best approach to assuring that resources are felt to be effective and useful is to ask colleagues or students for their impressions.
+The Open Education Group Review Project provides a summary of empirical research on the impacts of OER adoption.

 AssessmentsVarious types of assessments may be included with, embedded into, or aligned with OERs.